Cherine Abdellaoui

 Cherine Abdellaoui (born 28 August 1998) is an Algerian Paralympic judoka.
 She won the gold medal in the women's 52 kg event at the 2020 Summer Paralympics held in Tokyo, Japan.
-She also represented Algeria at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil and she won a bronze medal in the women's 52 kg event.
+She also represented Algeria at the 2016 Summer Paralympics in Rio de Janeiro, Brazil and won a bronze medal in the women's 52 kg event.

-In 2019, she won the silver medal at the IBSA Judo Grand Prix held in Baku, Azerbaijan, the opening event of the IBSA Judo season.
+In 2019, she won the silver medal at the IBSA Judo Grand Prix in Baku, Azerbaijan, the opening event of the IBSA Judo season.